alerner1/engineering-manager-proto-1/README.md

 SCREEN 4

--- get rid of blockers column and name it predicted risk -- make it horizontal rectangle that is colored red, organe, yellow, or green -- default on page is that they're sorted with red on top then orange etc -- all numbers on page should range from 0-10
+DONE -- get rid of blockers column and name it predicted risk -- make it horizontal rectangle that is colored red, orange, yellow, or green -- default on page is that they're sorted with red on top then orange etc DONE -- all numbers on page should range from 0-10
 -- red will have risk alerts 7-10, orange 5-6, yellow 2-4, green 0-1

 Design notes: